anicusan/MPISort.jl/README.md

 Sorting $N$ elements spread out across $P$ processors, _with no processor being able to hold all elements at once_ is a difficult problem, with very few open-source implementations in [C++](https://github.com/hsundar/usort) and [Charm++](https://github.com/vipulharsh/HSS).
-This library hosts such MPI-based sorting algorithms for the Julia ecosystem; at the moment, one optimised algorithm is provided:
+This library provides the `mpisort!` function for distributed MPI-based sorting algorithms following the standard Julia `Base.sort!` signature; at the moment, one optimised algorithm is provided:

 ## `SIHSort`